ryanduchin/music-video-collector/README.md

 * grid system for feeds
 * other user views

+** modal creating form - how to handle successful save and adding to collection?

 ** sorting feeds? -> need input on monday re: ordering in controller ->easy way: add function .order in routes, creating different routes for different ordering ->hard way: in view, add an event listener. click sort : sortPosts.